 Hey everyone!
 Let's talk about an age-long skincare debacle that has been weighing on my mind recently.
 Skin purge vs skin breakout.
 Is there a difference between the two?
 Are they one and the same thing but used interchangeably?
 Personally, I have used these terms interchangeably without realizing the inherent differences but today, we will try to do justice to these terms.

 Every spot, (purge or breakout) has its roots coming from deep down in the skin, you know that place that is not visible to the naked eye.
-"Most spots are caused by too much oil or sebum production from the sebaceous glands found in the skin; the oil then mixes with dead skin cells and gets trapped in the skin pores," explains consultant dermatologist Dr Justine Kluk .
+"Most spots are caused by too much oil or sebum production from the sebaceous glands found in either oily skin or dry skin; the oil then mixes with dead skin cells and gets trapped in the skin pores," explains consultant dermatologist Dr Justine Kluk .
 "The bacteria that causes spots to grow vigorously on the oil and dead skin mixture then activates the immune system, which triggers a cascade of inflammation that results in blemishes.

 Let's dive a little deeper into what these two processes entails.